 The MSc in Finance offers a solid education in the three pillars of the discipline: Corporate Finance, Financial Investments, and Derivatives.
-The programme includes faculty members with the scientific rigor of PhDs from some of the most prestigious institutions wolrdwide.
+The program includes faculty members with the scientific rigor of PhDs from some of the most prestigious institutions worldwide.

 ISEG's MSc in Finance is offered exclusively in English, for an international audience.
 Students are also exposed to the professional reality of the most influential financial center of Europe, Frankfurt, including a visit to the European Central Bank, the Deutsche Borse, and much more, during the 1st year of the course.

-Students with a first cycle degree in the areas of Finance, Management, Economics, Accounting, Mathematics Applied to Economics and Management or other finance related areas.
-It is a practice-oriented programme, covering subjects on financial markets.
-With the aim of maximizing the chances of students’ employability, the programme provides them with the required tools to succeed professionally in the financial arena.
+Students with a first cycle degree in the areas of Finance, Management, Economics, Accounting, Mathematics Applied to Economics and Management or other finance-related areas.
+It is a practice-oriented program, covering subjects on financial markets.
+With the aim of maximizing the chances of students’ employability, the program provides them with the required tools to succeed professionally in the financial arena.

-The masters´ study programme is spread across 4 semesters with a total of 120 ECTS, 42 of them (12 in the third semester and 30 in the fourth semester) correspond to a dissertation.
+The master's study program is spread across 4 semesters with a total of 120 ECTS, 42 of them (12 in the third semester and 30 in the fourth semester) correspond to a dissertation.
 All the course units will be taught in English.

 Admission Requirements and Selection Criteria

 We will consider candidates with a first cycle degree in Finance, Management, Accounting Economics, Mathematics Applied to Economics and Management, or candidates considered adequate by the Scientific and Pedagogical Committee.
 The candidates will be selected according to their BSc marks, CV details and a possible interview.